Bikatr7/Bikatr7/README.md

 ## ❗ Job Search

 I am currently looking for internships or part-time work.
 If you need someone locally in Colorado or for a remote position, please email me!

+I would also be open to relocation for summer positions.

 ## 🛠️ Skills and Technologies